typescript-cheatsheets/react/README.md

 // Provider in your app

 const sampleAppContext: AppContextInterface = {
-  name: "Using React Context in a Typescript App",
+  name: "Using React Context in a TypeScript App",
   author: "thehappybug",
   url: "http://www.example.com",
 };